SENIOR ADVISORS

 Elizabeth Knup

-Elizabeth Knup completed her ten-year tenure as Regional Director for China at the Ford Foundation in December 2023.
-In that role, she oversaw Ford’s operations in China and its programmatic strategies focused on U.S.-China relations, understanding the impact of China’s political and economic power in the world, and strengthening China’s domestic philanthropic sector.
-After serving ten years at the National Committee on U.S.-China Relations, Elizabeth first moved to China in 1998 to be the American co-Director of the Hopkins-Nanjing Center for Chinese and American Studies.
-She then spent 11 years in the private sector as President, Pearson Education China; Chief Representative, Pearson Group; and Managing Director, Kamsky Associates, before joining the Ford Foundation in 2013.
-Elizabeth is a Senior Advisor to China Focus, The Carter Center and is a member of the board of directors of the National Committee on U.S.-China Relations; she co-chairs the Program Committee of that board.
+Elizabeth Knup is a Senior Fellow at the Jackson School of Global Affairs at Yale University, where she teaches about the impact of contemporary Chinese governance systems both domestic and international.
+Prior to joining the Jackson School, she served as the Regional Director for China at the Ford Foundation from 2013-2023, overseeing Ford’s operations in China and its programmatic strategies focused on U.S.-China relations, the impact of China’s political and economic power in the world, and China’s domestic philanthropy.
+After serving 10 years at the National Committee on U.S.-China Relations, Elizabeth moved to China in 1998 to be the American Co-Director of the Hopkins-Nanjing Center for Chinese and American Studies.
+She later spent 11 years in the private sector as President of Pearson Education China, Chief Representative of the Pearson Group, and then Managing Director of Kamsky Associates.
+She is a member of the Board of Directors of both the National Committee on U.S.-China Relations and the American Mandarin Society, and serves also as a Senior Advisor to China Focus at The Carter Center.

 Arthur Kroeber